-Treatment depends on several factors including the severity of the condition, the age of the patient, and the nature of initial symptoms (if present).
+Treatment depends on several factors including the severity of the condition, insulin resistance weight loss, the age of the patient, and the nature of initial symptoms (if present).
 The physician will first order certain tests.
 They may probably suggest a referral to a registered dietitian for the individualized diet plan.
 Sometimes testing basal metabolic rate (e.g. Medgem) may be helpful.
 Unfortunately, insurance companies may not pay for dietitians and related services.
 Nevertheless, lifestyle changes such as reduction in meal size and snacks, an Insulin Resistance diet, and regular exercise are the most effective treatment for Insulin Resistance in most cases.

-Medications for Insulin Resistance
+Insulin Resistance Medication

-Medications are given as a prescription adjunct to lifestyle changes when the above interventions including Insulin Resistance diet do not work or the condition is severe (such as rising blood sugar levels or severe PCOS).
+Insulin resistance medications are given as a prescription adjunct to lifestyle changes when the above interventions including Insulin Resistance diet do not work or the condition is severe (such as rising blood sugar levels or severe PCOS).

 This medicine may help lower blood sugar, blood insulin level, and body weight.
-It is used to treat diabetes but is sometimes useful in Insulin Resistance, prediabetes, or PCOS.
+It is used to treat diabetes but is sometimes useful in insulin resistance weight loss, prediabetes, or PCOS.
 Possible side effects include upset stomach or diarrhea.
 Rarely a serious complication called metabolic acidosis can occur (usually in frail & elderly patients or if kidney function is abnormal).
 If you are taking metformin, you will need a blood test to check your kidney function after surgeries or a CT scan.
 Consult with your doctor and/or dietitians.
 They may be able to draw up an Insulin Resistance diet that might help you along with the medication.

 It is a natural hormone that helps in weight management.
 GLP-1 agents are medicines that work like the “natural” hormone.
 They work on metabolism in a more natural way to help you lose weight in a slow & sustained manner.
 It is not a quick fix and therefore is less likely to lead to a rebound weight gain.
 They include Wegovy®, Ozempic®, and Saxenda®.
-These medications coupled with an Insulin Resistance diet plan can help you manage your weight and your blood sugar levels.
+These medications coupled with an Insulin Resistance diet plan can help you manage your insulin resistance weight loss and your blood sugar levels.

-This medicine blocks the absorption of fat in the diet and therefore helps with weight loss.
+This medicine blocks the absorption of fat in the diet and therefore helps with insulin resistance weight loss.
 Side effects may include diarrhea and oily stool, particularly if food has too much fat.
 We highly recommend consuming multivitamins to prevent deficiency of fat-soluble vitamins.
 Insurance companies often do not pay for Orlistat, but it is now available over the counter in a half-dose

 Weight loss medications:

-These medications are sometimes a requirement when lifestyle changes including Insulin Resistance diet plans do not help.
+Insulin resistance medication are sometimes a requirement when lifestyle changes including Insulin Resistance diet plans do not help.
 Examples include Phentermine (Adipex), Qsymia® (Phentermine + Topiramate) & Contrave® (Bupropion + Naltrexone) – which are available as pills (sometimes Bupropion or Topamax are used instead, because of the cost).

 This medicine is often use to treat excess facial hair growth in PCOS and insulin-resistant women.
 It is a diuretic and may cause potassium retention, so blood levels of potassium undergo periodic monitoring.
 In younger women, Spironolactone is given in combination with oral contraceptives because it may affect menses and if taken while pregnant, it may cause fetal damage.
 It takes several months to improve hair growth but is generally quite effective in doing so.